This paper was updated on January 2, 2026.

 Exemptions to the H-1B Visa Cap and Lottery System

-The NPRM does not change existing H-1B visa exemptions for institutions of higher education, nonprofit research organizations, and government research organizations.
-These cap-and-lottery-exempt employers would continue to be excepted from the 85,000 visa cap and the lottery system and be able to file H-1B petitions at any time of year, outside the lottery system.
+The rule does not change existing H-1B visa exemptions for institutions of higher education, nonprofit research organizations, and government research organizations.
+These cap-and-lottery-exempt employers will continue to be exempt from the 85,000 visa cap and the lottery system and be able to file H-1B petitions at any time of year, outside the lottery system.

 Conclusion

-The proposed H-1B weighted selection rule would represent a major shift in how the U.S. allocates limited visa slots among highly skilled foreign workers.
+The H-1B weighted selection rule could represent a major shift in how the U.S. allocates limited visa slots among highly skilled foreign workers.
 Industries that rely on entry-level or modestly paid skilled workers in rural areas may find it harder to compete, potentially limiting innovation and workforce diversity.
-As DHS considers public feedback before finalizing the rule, it will be crucial to balance efficiency and fairness—ensuring that the H-1B program continues to meet the needs of employers of all sizes and regions and the broader U.S. economy.